bra1n/cryptolights/README.md

 Payments made through modern crypto currencies are broadcast to the internet where everyone can track them.
 This website takes advantage of that and show a "meteor" descending from the top of the page for every transaction that is sent through the network.
 These transactions are considered "unconfirmed" until a new block (on the blockchain) is "mined", confirming these transactions.
-Nano is an exception here, because every wallet has its own blockchain, which means transactions are usually confirmed instantly by the network.
+Ripple and Nano are an exception here, because they use a different approach to verify and store transactions.

 Whenever a transaction is sent, a meteor will be created in the lane of the corresponding currency.
 Depending on the Dollar volume of the transaction, the meteor will have a certain color and size.
 For currencies that